OsiriX-Foundation/karnak-documentation/docs/deidentification/profiles.md

 ## A full example of profile

-This example remove two tags not defined in the basic DICOM profile, keep the Philips PET private group and apply the basic DICOM profile.
+This example remove a tag that as contain 'R2D2' value and VR is equal 'SH' in SationName tag, keep the Philips PET private group and apply the basic DICOM profile.

 The tag 0008,0012 is Instance Creation Date and the tag 0008,0013 is Instance Creation Time.